The new fight for survival: How Udinese & football's smaller clubs are coping with coronavirus | Goal.com

 “I always say to our partners: ‘Do not invest in Udinese if you're thinking only of results on the pitch.
 Invest in our club because you believe it's a solid and exciting project.’”

-One built to survive the pandemic, and a future fraught with uncertainty, on and off the field.
+One built to survive the effects of the pandemic, on and off the field.